M is for Mulholland.

 On my way home from outings and gatherings, I always took Mulholland when I needed to ease my late night angst.

 There, I saw a coyote around a bend.
-Coyotes at the side of the road had taken on special meaning ever since I found out that S. had died.
-So I slowed down.
+Coyotes at the side of the road had taken on special meaning ever since I found out S. had died.
+I slowed down.

-As I passed it, I stared at the coyote and the coyote stared at me, which seemed to be the way with them.
+As I passed it, I stared at the coyote and it stared at me, which seemed to be the way with them.
 I stopped and reversed, but as soon as I reached it, it ran away.
 That seemed to be their way too.

 I drove on toward home, remembering someone had told me to accelerate into the turns on winding roads.
 This was not possible on hairpin curves.

-For my musical selection, I had on Metric because I was late to the Metric game, or because my aged car didn’t have an MP3 port and I’d been listening to the same six CDs for two years.
+For my drive’s musical score I had on Metric because I was late to the Metric game, or because my aged car didn’t have an MP3 port and I’d been listening to the same six CDs for two years.

 Or, maybe it was just my way of holding on to the person who had introduced me to Metric in the first place.

-When I reached nearly the bottom of Mulholland, my car suddenly seized up.
+When I almost reached the bottom of Mulholland, my car suddenly seized up.
 Acceleration, power steering and brakes ceased to exist.